 How Does a Chimney Cap Protect Chimney Swifts and Other Wildlife from Entering My Chimney?

 A chimney cap is equipped with sides of metal mesh screening that keeps birds, squirrels, raccoons, and other animals from being able to come into your chimney.
 When looking at chimney caps, be sure the mesh is small enough to keep birds and animals out while still having large enough spaces for the dangerous and toxic by-products of combustion to escape out of your chimney.

 What Are Other Benefits of a Chimney Cap?

 One of the most important reasons to install a chimney cap is to protect your chimney from damaging water penetration.
-If water gets into the masonry work of your chimney, it can cause potential devastating and expensive damage to the structure of your chimney.
+If water gets into the masonry work of your chimney, it can cause potentially devastating and expensive damage to the structure of your chimney.
 Chimney caps also help to increase draft in windy locations and to extend the life of your chimney crown or chase cover by keeping rain and snow from collecting on top, which can cause erosion damage.

 What Types of Chimney Caps Does Old Hat Chimney Service Sell and Install?

 We offer chimney caps made from stainless steel, aluminum, galvanized steel, and copper.
 We recommend stainless steel chimney caps as they are the most durable and resist rusting and corrosion.
 Professional installation of chimney caps is essential to ensure your cap fits correctly on top of your chimney.
 Another option you have is a top-sealing damper that acts as both a chimney cap and a damper.